Noelle M. Reed

 Ms. Reed’s practice includes representing corporations and individuals in a variety of complex civil and criminal litigation matters.
 She represents clients as plaintiffs and defendants and has served as lead trial counsel in more than 30 jury trials and arbitrations.
 She also regularly represents companies and their directors, officers and financial advisors in multiforum securities and fiduciary duty cases arising from mergers and acquisitions.
 She has represented clients in acquisition-related cases involving more than 100 billion dollars in transaction value.

-Ms. Reed is a member of Skadden’s Policy Committee, the firm’s governing body.
+Ms. Reed recently served as a member of Skadden’s Policy Committee, the firm’s governing body.
 She is a member of the American Law Institute and is listed in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
 During her tenure as a prosecutor, she also served as a trial advocacy instructor at the National Trial Advocacy Center, which provides litigation training to all federal prosecutors, and as an instructor at the International Law Enforcement Academy in Budapest, Hungary.

 Representative matters in which Ms. Reed has been involved include:

 - Aspen Technology, Inc. v.
 M3 Technology.
 As lead trial counsel, Ms. Reed obtained a $12 million jury verdict and a permanent injunction for client Aspen Technology on its copyright, trade secret misappropriation and tortious interference claims.
+She successfully defended the verdict on appeal to the Fifth Circuit.

 - Oxbow Calcining v.
 Port Arthur Steam Energy.
 Ms. Reed served as co-lead counsel in the successful arbitration of contract claims brought by and against client Port Arthur Steam Energy.
+She successfully defended the arbitration award through appeal to the Texas Supreme Court.

 - Bank of America mortgage backed securities litigation.
 Ms. Reed is lead counsel for Bank of America and its affiliates in litigation pending in federal and state courts in Texas.